 The University of Michigan Percussion Program is one of the longest active and most successful university percussion programs in the country.
-With over 50 years of history, its faculty have included some of the field’s most outstanding teachers and its alumni continue to achieve success in all areas of the percussion world.
-Broad in its musical scope, the percussion program promotes a comprehensive approach which includes opportunities for study in numerous areas including: orchestral studies, contemporary solo and chamber playing, timpani, drum set, and world music.
+With over 60 years of history, its faculty have included some of the field’s most outstanding teachers and its alumni continue to achieve success in all areas of the percussion world.
 The percussion program and its artist faculty work to foster growth in the areas of performance, pedagogy, technology, composition/arranging, and improvisation in an effort to provide a comprehensive percussion education in response to the ever-changing demands of the 21st-century musical landscape.

-Joseph Gramley, Associate Professor of Percussion, Director of Percussion Studies
+Doug Perkins, Associate Professor of Percussion, Director of Percussion

 Jeremy Epp, Lecturer of Percussion

 The Moore Building hosts a unique suite of 12 acoustically-isolated practice rooms exclusively designed for the needs of the percussion department, as well as ample storage for personal items (drums/cymbals/mallets).
 The rooms are available to students enrolled in percussion and jazz percussion, and can also double as teaching studios or rehearsal spaces.